Employer Recruiting Guidelines & Procedures

 The university will not accept companies or positions related to the study, cultivation, use, or distribution of recreational or medical marijuana.
 As the use of marijuana is illegal at the federal level, we must comply with federal law.
 In addition, the use of marijuana violates the Drug-Free Schools and Campuses Act and continues to be banned on campus.

-Hemp Exception: If a company is licensed to research, produce, and market hemp then internship or work experience solely within that specific hemp-based industry will be considered for review.
+Hemp Exception: If a company is licensed to research, produce, and/or market hemp, then internship or work experience solely within that specific hemp-based industry will be considered for review.
 The company must provide Texas Career Engagement formal evidence of state licensure and a written attestation that they are compliant with all applicable federal and state laws and regulations in order to be considered.

 Job Posting Review Process